theo-wner/mocap-ids-stream/README.md

     - Transmission Type: Unicast
     - Multicast Interface: Same as Local Interface (currently 172.22.147.182)
     - VRPN Broadcast Port: leave as it is (3883)

+### Working with the mocap-gs repo
+- the module "data_streams" contains the wrapper-classes CameraStream (wrapping the IDS Peak API) and MoCapStream (wrapping the NatNetSDK Python Client)
+- execute scripts via ```bash python -m scripts.my_script.py```

+## Documentation for me: How to build the mocap-gs repo
-## Set up Python client on the workstation
+### Set up Python client on the workstation
 - download and extract NatNet SDK from https://optitrack.com/support/downloads/developer-tools.html#natnet-sdk
 - the Python API consists of the modules in ./samples/PythonClient (DataDescriptions.py, MoCapData.py, NatNetClient.py)
 - in order for the NatNet Python Client to close the streams properly the following changes have to be made to NatNetClient.py: